coderitter/knight-form/README.md

 public determineWidget(element: Element): TemplateRef<any> {
   // in case the widget was specified explicitely if (element.widget != null) {
-    return getTemplate(element.widget);
+    return element.widget;
   }

-  // in all other cases where the widget is auto detected if (element instanceof Form) {
+  // in all other cases the widget is auto detected if (element instanceof Form) {
     return this.formWidget;
   }